Splash-07/MRP-script/README.md

 - Currently tested only for one restaurant with chef and one cook
 - You have to be logged in and verified on [MRP Game](https://game.medium-rare-potato.io) before using this script
 - If you have done any manual action (such as sign cook contract with restaurant) you have to reload page and run script again
-- Between all action there was added 1 minute delay, because character data returned from server is not correct at times

 # Usage